 Tourists mainly come to India to experience its extraordinary Hindu rituals, to explore its beautiful nature, to visit its rich cultural heritage and to enjoy the delicious Indian food.
 A culture shock can be a part of this; proper preparation is therefore of key importance, as India is a country full of surprises.
 A trip to India is guaranteed to be an experience for life, which offers a look into the lives of 1.3 billion people who sometimes seem to live in an entirely different world.

-Business travellers can also be found in a rapidly increasing number in India.
+Business travellers can also be found in rapidly increasing numbers in India.
 This is mainly due to India’s growing economy.
 The gross national product per capita of India has quadrupled since 2002.
-With £1.809 per year it’s still not very high, however (UK: £42.442).
-Due to her low wages and growing welfare, India does offer extraordinary chances for import, export and knowledge transfer, which companies increasingly take advantage of.
+However, with £1.809 per inhabitant per year it is still not very high (UK: £42.442).
+Due to the low wages and growing welfare, India does offer extraordinary opportunities for import, export and knowledge transfer, which companies increasingly take advantage of.

-India has a population of 1.32 billion people; more than one-sixth of the world population.
-India is a democratic republic with a largely ceremonial president, and a minister-president that runs the cabinet.
+India has a population of 1.32 billion people; more than one sixth of the world population.
+India is a democratic republic with a largely ceremonial president, and a prime minister that runs the cabinet.
 India is divided into 29 states and 7 territories.
-About two-thirds of Indians work in agriculture.
-The combination of low wages and a large amount of relatively highly educated Indians, has led to India having a fast-growing IT-sector.
+About two thirds of Indians work in agriculture.
+The combination of low wages and a large amount of relatively highly educated Indians, has led to India having a fast-growing IT sector.